 To ask the Chief Executive to respond to the following regarding a building (details supplied).

-There are currently no plans to acquire the property in question
+There are currently no plans to acquire the property in question a) What is the update re: demolition and construction of 2 new houses?

 To ask the Chief Executive to respond to the following housing query at (details supplied).